-The Chief Fire Officer is the most senior role in the service he is responsible for advising the Fire Authority and for ensuring, along with the Authority's Monitoring Officer and Treasurer, that the Authority can effectively discharge all responsibilities imposed upon it by statute and guidance.
+The Chief Fire Officer is the most senior role in the service; he is responsible for advising the Fire Authority and for ensuring, along with the Authority's Monitoring Officer and Treasurer, that the Authority can effectively discharge all responsibilities imposed upon it by statute and guidance.

-West Midlands Fire and Rescue Authority are responsible and West Midlands Fire Service are required to operate in accordance with a wide range of legislation.
+West Midlands Fire and Rescue Authority are responsible for the governance of West Midlands Fire Service and are required to operate in accordance with a wide range of legislation.
 They are accountable to the communities of the West Midlands for the service provided by the fire service.

-The role of Senior Information Risk Owner (SIRO) is held by the Assistant Chief Fire Officer (Process Programme Executive) with responsibility for information security within West Midlands Fire Service.
+The role of Senior Information Risk Owner (SIRO) is held by the Assistant Chief Fire Officer for Operations with responsibility for information security within West Midlands Fire Service.